 Free bus passes and vouchers.

 There are several organizations that may provide a free bus pass or a voucher to pay for a trip.
-Most of the assistance is for local travel, such as for a job or transportation to an interview.
+Most of the assistance is for local travel, such as for a job or transportation to an interview or for when a car is in the shop for repairs.
 However, in some cases there may be bus passes given to the homeless or people that need it for emergency travel, such as for the death of a loved one, escaping from a disaster, a critical doctor appointment, or other similar events.

 There are a few different places to turn to for help.
 There may be free bus passes given from charity organizations, and these are normally focused on low income families or the homeless.
 Workforce centers or community action agencies may help pay for a bus pass for employment reasons, or maybe even a job interview.
 Another place to turn to for assistance may be a government run social service office, such as DSS.

 Any number of non-profits may operate these programs.
 It will depend on what city as well as county the applicant lives in.
 However, some of the more common charity organizations that may have provide a free local bus pass, or other forms of financial help to pay for transportation, include the following.

 Saint Vince de Paul is made up of volunteers, known as Venetians.
 Churches and parishes from across the nation join this charity and establish local conferences.
 They provide assistance in many ways, including passing out free bus passes, Venetians may give rides to a local store, provide financial aid for gasoline, and much more.
 The Society assists the most vulnerable in each conference, ranging from the homeless to seniors and single moms.
 The bus tokens are generally for local travel, but they may be issued as part of Society of Saint Vincent social services.